danielmonyak/masif/README_monyak.md

 ```
 ./run_data_prepare.sh
 ```
-Runs the scheduling script in the background and stores the pid of the job in "schedule_data_prepare_pid.txt".
+Runs the schedule_data_prepare.sh in the background and stores the pid of the job in "schedule_data_prepare_pid.txt".
 Examine the current jobs with "ps aux".
 Proteins that have been started and then finished are listed in "started_proteins.txt" and "finished_proteins.txt".
-Be aware that there are a few duplicates in "sequence_split_list.txt", so there will be less output folders than proteins in the list.